On Friday, Sept. 30 at 7:00 pm ET, Noah Diamond presented the third of three

 Noah is the author of Gimme a Thrill: The Story of I'll Say She Is, The Lost Marx Brothers Musical, and How It Was Found; Love Marches On; and 400 Years in Manhattan.

 We were proud to have Noah as the guest speaker at Freedonia Marxonia 2017, where he presented his The Marx Brothers on Broadway: 1924-1929 at the 1891 Fredonia Opera House.
-We were again proud that Noah was the guest, although virtually from a distance, for Freedonia Marxonia 2020 and 2021!
+We were again proud that Noah was the virtual guest for Freedonia Marxonia 2020 and 2021!